Updated daily: Here are the best Best Buy deals you can get right now

 When does Best Buy have sales?

 While the retailer rarely advertises the dates and times of its sales ahead of time, Best Buy usually has sales at either the beginning of the week or on Fridays to have something rolling on the weekend.
-It recently completed a three-day sale that featured discounts on a variety of its products like smartwatches and even exercise equipment.
+Even without sales, it has its own deals section that features discounts on a variety of its products like smartwatches and even exercise equipment.

 How long do Best Buy sales last?

 Best Buy frequently hosts 24-hour flash sales that run through the early hours of the following morning.
 It also hosts three-day (or even four-day) sales that run for the time of its namesake.
-The most recent three-day sale, for instance, ended on Sunday, May 8.
 Whatever the time frame, Best Buy sales always offer major discounts on a variety of appliances, TVs and other pieces of essential tech.

 When is Best Buy's next sale?